goobertony/nixos-config/README.md

  - Text Editor: Helix, vim(installed but not configured/used)
  - Browser: Librewolf, tor, and Ungoogled-chromium
  - Discord Client: Webcord + vencord and standard discord client installed
+# Other Configs
+  All other program configs are found in the yuri/.config folder
 ## Things you should change
 ### Comment out keyboard.nix in /modules/bundle.nix
 Keyboard.nix is where i keep my configuration for my keyboard layout, and is mostly specific to my keyboard hardware and layout preferences.